GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-02-thorchain-overview.md

 I created two videos an overveiw for people that are new to THORChain.
 I wanted to explain with simple pictures how it all hangs together.

 ### THORChain Overview
-First video is a general overview regarding the THORChain explaning where funds are stored and how funds are access within the THORChain network.
-This applies to THORChain regardless of which chaosnet or mainnet.
+First video is a general overview regarding the THORChain explaining where funds are stored and how funds are access within the THORChain network.
+This applies to THORChain regardless of which Chaosnet or Mainnet.

 {% include video id="OH0_oq5DtT8" provider="youtube" %}